At Miller Vein

 often speaking at national medical meetings and medical professional

-A native of Chicago, IL, Dr. Wang received his formal education in the
+A native of Chicago, Illinois, Dr. Steven K. Wang received his formal education in the

 Midwest.
-His undergraduate studies were performed at the University of
+He completed his undergraduate studies at the University of

 Wisconsin, where he completed a double major in biochemistry and

-It was there that his interest in the procedural care of patients
+It was there where his interest in the procedural care of patients

 to change his focus to more minimally invasive procedures using imaging